jmfriedt/NISAR_pbr/README.md

 RADAR look angle (angle between antenna pointing and nadir) we can predict when NISAR will be illuminating a given location. **Script update (Dec.
 24, 2025): following the failure to record a signal, I discovered that NISAR is left looking, not right-looking like Sentinel-1.
-The S1 and NISAR script hence differ beyond altitude and orbital parameter tuning.**
+The S1 and NISAR scripts hence differ beyond altitude and orbital parameter tuning.**

 <img src="figures/angles.png">